 The Department invites any school district interested in participating in NH PACE to apply using the application and readiness information.
 All instructions are included in the application.
 Applications may be submitted at any time throughout the year.

 The 2014-15 Performance Assessment of Competency Education (PACE) common assessment results were released on Monday, December 14, 2015.

-The PACE K-12 system will build on New Hampshire’s competency work, including the development of statewide college and career ready competencies, and will be one component of the New Hampshire student assessment system.
+The NH PACE K-12 system builds on New Hampshire’s competency work, including the development of statewide college and career ready competencies, and is one component of the New Hampshire student assessment system.
 The PACE accountability option provides districts with an alternative route of demonstrating measurable progress in student outcomes in the New Hampshire competencies, the Work-Study Practices, and other important measures.
 It enables districts to emphasize meaningful content, high quality instruction, and deep student engagement.
-The PACE option will have multiple components, but performance assessment will be a central feature.
-In this first year, PACE districts will report on ELA, mathematics, science, and the Work-Study Practices.
+The PACE option has multiple components, but performance assessment is a central feature.
+NH PACE districts report on ELA, mathematics, and science. the Work-Study Practices are a component of local reporting.
 As New Hampshire develops further competencies, social studies, the arts, and other content areas will become a part of the PACE system.
+CTE centers around NH have also joined in developing PACE performance tasks for common assessment.

 PACE is based on a rich system of local and common (across multiple districts) assessments that support deeper learning, as well as allow students to demonstrate their competency through multiple performance assessment measures in a variety of contexts.
 Performance assessments are multi-step assignments with clear criteria, expectations and processes which measure how well a student transfers knowledge and applies complex skills to create or refine an original product and/or solution.